 - Financial performance: Have a company or fund's earnings been growing over time?
 Do the companies offer a dividend?

-Investors should consider both macro and micro economic factors when evaluating an investment, as well as how the investment compares with other investments in their portfolio.
-For example, Russia's economy may have contracted 0.2 percent in 2015, but the country's equity market may have appreciated if these losses were better than expected.
+Investors should consider both macro and microeconomic factors when evaluating an investment, as well as how the investment compares with other investments in their portfolios.
+For example, Russia's economy may have contracted 0.2% in 2015, but the country's equity market may have appreciated if these losses were better than expected.
+GDP growth in 2018 surpassed expectations at 2.3%, but the World Bank's forecast for 2019 is more modest—down to 1.2%.

 Risks Associated with Russian Stocks

-Russia has become a risky emerging market ever since its 2014 military intervention in Crimea, Ukraine, while its reliance on crude oil exports has made it vulnerable to a downturn.
-In addition, many investors are still waiting for key economic reforms to take place and make the market more transparent and easier to access for investors and it's uncertain if these things will ever materialize.
+Russia has become a risky emerging market ever since its 2014 military intervention in Crimea, Ukraine.
+Meanwhile, its reliance on crude oil exports has made it vulnerable to slumping oil prices amid global trade concerns.
+Many investors are also waiting for key economic reforms to take place and make the market more transparent and easier to access for investors.
+It's uncertain if these reforms will ever materialize.

 Some key risk factors to consider include:

-- Less Volatility and Transparency: The U.S. stock market is widely considered to be a safe-haven for investors, so most foreign markets tend to be both more volatile and less transparent in comparison, including Russia's equity market.
+- Less stability and transparency: The U.S. stock market is widely considered to be a safe-haven for investors, so most foreign markets, including Russia's equity market, tend to be both more volatile and less transparent by comparison.

-- Exposure to Energy Markets: Since oil and gas makes up about half of Russia's revenues and more than 60 percent of its exports, most Russian ETFs hold as much as 40 percent of their assets in the energy sector, which translates to significant commodity risk.
+- Exposure to energy markets: Since oil and gas account for about half of Russia's revenues and more than 60% of its exports, most Russian ETFs hold as much as 40% of their assets in the energy sector, which translates to significant commodity risk.

-Investors should consider these risks in the context of their individual portfolio.
+Investors should consider these risks in the context of their portfolios.
 In a diversified portfolio, it might make sense to include exposure to Russian equities or bonds despite their higher risk.
 A diversified portfolio may increase long-term risk-adjusted returns.